cbeust/klaxon/README.md

 You define a class that implements this interface and implement the logic that converts your class to and from JSON.
-For example, suppose you receive a JSON document with a field that can either be a `0` or a `1` and you want to converter that field into your own type that's initialized with a boolean:
+For example, suppose you receive a JSON document with a field that can either be a `0` or a `1` and you want to convert that field into your own type that's initialized with a boolean:

 ```kotlin
     class BooleanHolder(var flag: Boolean? = null)